 Now’s the time to take a retrospective look at your content marketing activities, determine what worked and what didn’t, and optimize your strategy for the new year.

 Want to set up your content team for success?
-Below are eight critical housekeeping items to take care of as your marketing team plans for 2023.
+Below are eight critical content marketing housekeeping items to take care of as your marketing team plans for 2024.

 Your content marketing strategy should start with clearly defined goals.
 Consider the desired result you want to see from each content type.
 Is brand awareness top of mind, or should you focus on lead generation?
 Or perhaps you want to get more website visitors.